 - Jan Coplan, Director of Career Connections

-- Mark DiPietro, Director of Marketing & Communications
+- Mark DiPietro, Vice President for Marketing & Communications

 - Andy Donahue, Director of Social Pragmatic Programs and Services